alextanhongpin/architecture-decision-records/golang/031-dataloader.md

 ## Context

-DataLoader is a concept of batching and fetching keys at a given period to reduce the N+1 query issue.
+DataLoader is a pattern for batching keys to fetch results to solve the N+1 query issue.
+The results will also be cached, so querying with the same key does not make additional queries to the database.

-This is more common in GraphQL where there can be concurrent resolvers attempting to fetch the same resources.
+DataLoader is more commonly used for GraphQL where there can be concurrent resolvers attempting to fetch the resources by ids.

-Instead of fetching the rows from the database individually, dataloader first batch the keys in-memory.
+DataLoader returns a thunk that could be resolved into a result or an error.
+When multiple queries are issued to the dataloader, the keys will first be batched in-memory.

-After certain interval, or when the number of keys has hit the threshold, dataloader executes the query and returns the result.
+When the number of keys hits the desired threshold, or after every tick, dataloader executes the query and returns the result.

 ## Decisions